Sejong Insider

-Odds are numerical expressions of relative outcome likelihood, system uncertainty, and risk distribution across outcomes.
-They are not statements of certainty or confidence.
-Instead, odds translate probability estimates into a standardized and adjustable format.
+Odds are numerical expressions of relative likelihood, system uncertainty, and risk distribution across outcomes.
+They are not statements of certainty.
+Instead, odds translate probability estimates into a standardized, adjustable format that bookmakers and bettors can use consistently.

 From Probability to Odds